"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 Tracy has more than 27 years' experience with yourtown and was appointed CEO in 2008.
 In this role, she is responsible for implementing the organisation's strategic direction and ensuring its operations are conducted with the highest standards of integrity and accountability.

-Since being appointed to her current position she has directed significant company growth, including an operating budget increase of more than $40 million, a client increase of more than 100% and a greatly enhanced advocacy platform for those experiencing social exclusion.
+Since being appointed to her current position she has directed significant company growth, including an operating budget increase of more than $40 million, a client increase of more than 100%, a greatly enhanced advocacy platform for those experiencing social exclusion, and an organisational name change.
 Tracy has frequently addressed Government enquiries into the welfare of Australian youth.

-Tracy is a graduate of the Harvard Business School General Management Program and a Fellow of the Institute of Managers and Leaders (IML).
-She holds a number of Board positions including Lasallian Mission Council for ANZPPNG, Cannon Hill Anglican College and Tactical Global Management and has been an executive advisor to the QUT – Executive MBA program for eight years.
+Tracy is an Affiliated Member of the De La Salle Institute, a graduate of the Harvard Business School General Management Program, and a Fellow of the Institute of Managers and Leaders (IML).
+She holds a number of for profit and non-profit Board positions, and is an executive advisor to the QUT – Executive MBA program.

 Geoff joined yourtown in 2007 and leads the finance, property, IT and business systems teams.
 In 2009, Geoff also assumed the role of yourtown Company Secretary.
 He has over 20 years experience in financial and management accounting, spanning commercial, government and not-for-profit organisations in Australia and the United Kingdom.